Corn-rent: Ricardo and Malthus

 In Principles Ricardo defines rent as the "proportion of the whole produce [of the produce obtained with a given capital on a given farm] without any reference to its exchangeable value".
 Ricardo reasons that where "the same cause, the difficulty of production, raises the exchangeable value of raw produce paid to the landlord for rent, it is obvious that the landlord is doubly benefited by difficulty of production.
 First he obtains a greater share, and secondly the commodity in which he is paid is of greater value."
 In response to Thomas Malthus' claim that "Improvements in agriculture tend even according to the concessions of Mr. Ricardo to increase the proportion of the whole produce which falls to the landlord's share", Ricardo replied:

 "If therefore I have anywhere said that rent rises or falls in the proportion that the produce is obtained is increased or diminished I have committed an error.
 I am not however conscious of having done so."

-In Notes on Malthus Ricardo states that the "landlords relative condition to the capitalists will gradually improve with the progres sof the country, although his rent will certainly not increase in the proportion of the gross produce."
+In Notes on Malthus Ricardo states that the "landlords relative condition to the capitalists will gradually improve with the progress of the country, although his rent will certainly not increase in the proportion of the gross produce."
 This is inconsistent with the model developed by Ricardo in Principles.
 During the Corn Laws debates, landlords complained that their relative share of social income had fallen, though the models devised by Ricardo had predicted they would rise with population and capital.
 According to Malthus' own account:

 "During the last forty years...though rents have greatly increased in exchangeable value...it appears by the returns of the Board of Agriculture that they are now only a fifth of the gross produce, whereas they were formerly a fourth or a third."